ktchu/STEAM-Garden/meanderings/2022-09-08-Bounds-on-Angles-and-Projections-Between-Blades.md

 ### Remarks

 Thes bounds gives a sense how different life is in high-dimension vector spaces.
 If we are not careful, our intution from planar geometry might lead us astray.
-A few interesting examples include:
+The following are a few interesting examples.

 * The angle between $\B{B}$ and the orthogonal complement of $\B{C}$ must be closer to
   $\pi/2$ than any subspace of $\B{B}$ is to $\B{C}$.
 In other words, if any subspace of